To structure or not to structure IT Cabling for AI Clusters - Part 3 Sustainability

 Plastic Usage:

-• VSFF Connectors: Reduce plastic usage by approximately 50%due to higher fiber density and smaller connector size [1][3].
+• VSFF Assembliess: Reduce plastic usage by approximately 50%due to higher fiber density and smaller assemblies size [1][3].

 • GHG Emissions: